Nested Slice Sampling: Vectorized Nested Sampling for GPU-Accelerated Inference: Algorithm and implementation

+Note that this is a global statement, since the expectations were taken over the entire ellipsoid, and should not be taken to apply, for example, to a Markov chain exploring an ellipsoid locally.

-with a universal constant \(\kappa_\infty\approx 1.3035\) (\cref{lemma:optimal-slice-width}).
-In particular, the optimal step size decreases like \(d^{-1/2}\), and the leading dependence on anisotropy enters primarily through \(\mu_{\dimn}\) rather than the full spectrum.
-This motivates the whitening strategy used in practice: by sampling directions in a Mahalanobis metric based on the live-particle covariance, we aim to keep the constrained region approximately isotropic in the proposal geometry, so that a dimension-aware width rule remains stable as the NS contour evolves.
+As a further consequence, the optimal slice width is maximised in the isotropic case.
+This motivates the whitening strategy used in practice: By sampling directions in a Mahalanobis metric based on the live-particle covariance, we aim to keep the constrained region approximately isotropic in the proposal geometry, so that a dimension-aware width rule remains stable as the NS contour evolves.

-Two empirical consequences of this analysis are leveraged by NSS.
+\paragraph{Isotropic level sets.} In the case where the level set is an isotropic ball, the above expression may be specialised (\cref{cor:optimal-slice-width-in-a-ball}) and the optimal scaling of $w_*$ remains $d^{-1/2}$.
+We remark that the $d^{-1/2}$-scaling is also exhibited by the standard deviation of the uniform distribution in a ball in high dimensions, since the covariance matrix of a ball of radius $R$ is $\frac{R^2}{d+2}I$.
+In low dimensions, however, we expect that the dominant chord length is on the scale of the diameter.
+Overall, this motivates a method for tuning $w_*$ for all $d$: In low dimensions, we compute the covariance matrix of the (uniformly distributed) live point population and rescale the slice width to the diameter of the whitened ball.
+In high dimensions, the asymptotic value of $w_*$ above applies, so that we can use the raw entries of the covariance matrix without a dimension-dependent rescaling.

+\paragraph{Numerical tests.} We validate the theoretical predictions above numerically.
+Details are given in \cref{app:hrss-numerical-tests}.
 First, the theoretical expressions for both the cost and the optimal width agree with numerical experiments (\cref{fig:number_of_steps}).
-Second, the variability of the per-step cost remains modest at the optimum (\cref{app:hrss-variance-of-expected-cost}; see \cref{fig:std-number-of-steps}), which explains why vectorising many short constrained chains can be effective despite the adaptive control flow of slice sampling.
+Second, the variability of the per-step cost remains modest at the optimum (\cref{app:hrss-variance-of-expected-cost}; see \cref{fig:std-number-of-steps}), which explains why vectorising many short constrained chains can be effective despite the adaptive control flow of slice sampling (see \cref{app:ss_vs_rw} for an empirical comparison with random walks).
+These two empirical consequences of this analysis are leveraged by NSS.